lozalojo/sw-deck-customizer/README.md

 * Adventure Deck installed.
 * One or more SW decks.
 You need to scan the decks or create your own cards.
 * R language, a statistical and graphics program; you can download and install from www.r-project.org
-* Imagemagick, a program to manipulate images; you can download It from www.imagemagick.org or install if inside R (see below).
+* Imagemagick, a program to manipulate images; you can download It from www.imagemagick.org or install it inside R (see below).
 * Some R packages are required for the function to work.
 See below.
 * The zip file of this repository.
 * An excel file containing the name and effects of each card in the decks.